greg7mdp/rippled/docs/sidechain/spec.md

 #### Fields

 * Bridge: Door accounts and assets.
-See `STBridge` above.
-Required.
+See `STXChainBridge` above.

-* XChainClaimID: Integer unique sequence number for a cross-chain transfer.
 Required.

 * SourceAccount: Account that must send the `XChainCommit` on the other chain.
 Since the destination may be specified in the